 (a) A licensed physician or physician assistant pursuant to section 54-1803, Idaho Code; or

 (b) A licensed advanced practice registered nurse pursuant to section 54-1402, Idaho Code.

 (11) "Likely to injure himself or others" means:

 (a) A substantial risk that physical harm will be inflicted by the respondent upon his own person as evidenced by threats or attempts to commit suicide or inflict physical harm on himself; or

-(b) A substantial risk that physical harm will be inflicted by the respondent upon another as evidenced by behavior which has caused such harm or which places another person or persons in reasonable fear of sustaining such harm; or
+(b) A substantial risk that physical harm will be inflicted by the respondent upon another as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; or

 (c) That the respondent is unable to meet essential requirements for physical health or safety.

 (12) "Manage financial resources" means the actions necessary to obtain, administer and dispose of real, personal, intangible or business property, benefits and/or income.